Khushi-Patel-code/Wave-Signal-Analyzer/README.md

   - `D(x,t) = A sin(kx - ωt + φ)`

 - **Interference Type:**
   - Constructive Interference
   - Destructive Interference
   - Mixed Interference (Partial Constructive + Destructive)

 - **Visualizations on Graph:**
   - Time-domain analysis at a fixed distance
   - Distance-domain analysis at a fixed time

 - **User Inputs:**
   - Amplitude, frequency, and phase for two signals
   - Fixed distance and time values for analysis

+## 🧰 Libraries Used

+This project utilizes the following Python libraries:
+- **NumPy**: For numerical calculations and array handling.
+- **Matplotlib**: For generating the time-domain and distance-domain plots of the signals.

-## How It Works
+## ▶️ How It Works

 1. **User Input:**
    The program takes user input for signal properties: